 If you’re a Realtor, Broker, or Agent with time to write your own content, you’re either a superhero, or you don’t have enough business.
 Most Realtors need to hire a real estate content writer, like me.
 There just isn’t enough time in the day and your content plan keeps getting put off.
 That’s why I exist!

 You cannot just hire any writer, however.
-You need one that knows the real estate business, understand your goals and can create a real SEO content strategy for you.
+You need one that knows the real estate business, understands your goals, and can create a real SEO content strategy for you.

 Your real estate content writer should: